 - Distanced queuing.
 All shops will have a designated queuing area outside.
 Please respect other people’s personal space by keeping a two metre distance.

 - We are quieter early in the morning and late afternoon.
 If you want to avoid queuing, try coming in a little earlier in the day or later in the afternoon.

 - How and what to donate.
-We would love to receive good quality saleable items such as clothes and plastic toys at our retail warehouse in Hove.
-Initially this will be open Monday to Wednesday, 10–4pm.
+We would love to receive good quality saleable items such as clothes, but we expect to be very busy, so it is highly advisable to call and make sure we have capacity to take your items.
 A list of what we are accepting is available here.
-We are not able to accept items such as DVDs, CDs, books, bedding, and larger pieces of furniture , as well as the items we are usually unable to accept, due to the measures we’re taking to be COVID secure.
+We are not able to accept items such as DVDs, CDs, books, bedding, and larger pieces of furniture, as well as the items we are usually unable to accept, due to the measures we’re taking to be COVID secure.
 All donated goods are placed in quarantine for at least 72 hours before sale to minimise any risk to customers.